 Nationalist Generals rose against the government in 1936, starting the Spanish Civil War.
 The Nationalists, under General Franco, were halted by the Republicans outside Madrid, but with support from Hitler and Mussolini, they inched their way to victory in the north and east.
-Cantabria stood with the Republic but it was to no avail – on 1 April 1939, Franco declared the end of the war and demanded unconditional surrender from the Republicans.
+Cantabria stood with the Republic, but it was to no avail – on 1 April 1939, Franco declared the end of the war and demanded unconditional surrender from the Republicans.
 Many people were executed in reprisals, although Franco is credited with keeping Spain out of the Second World War II.
-After his death in 1975, Spain enjoyed a swift and painless transition to democracy.
+After he died in 1975, Spain enjoyed a swift and painless transition to democracy.

 Yet despite this considerable amount of social and political change, a visitor to the village today would scarcely be able to tell which century they were inhabiting.
-Modernity, or perhaps even history it seems, has bypassed the picturesque medieval village of Santillana del Mar.
+Modernity, or perhaps even history it seems, has bypassed the picturesque medieval town of Santillana del Mar.
 It is a historical masterpiece, a perfectly preserved piece of antiquity that has been handed down through the generations, and is still governed by town-planning laws created in 1575.
 The cobblestone streets, flower-filled balconies and inviting cafes – this is a village that demands to be explored, at a very slow pace.

 Gastronomy & Wine

 Cantabria’s incredible beauty is matched only by its culinary treasures.
-Hidden within its mountain scenery, with its green upland meadows, bubbling streams, and fruitful valleys is a plethora of fantastic produce – game, venison, wild boar and, of course, the finest cattle offer a feast of delights for meat lovers.
+Hidden within its mountain scenery, with its green upland meadows, bubbling streams, and fruitful valleys, is a plethora of fantastic produce – game, venison, wild boar, and, of course, the finest cattle offer a feast of delights for meat lovers.
 The abundance of wild berries, chestnuts, walnuts, edible flowers, and herbs is the icing on the cake as if visitors needed a second reason to explore to majestic Picos de Europa.
-A mild sunny climate enables grape vines and fruit trees to flourish – the land of ample produce also presents visitors with wild salmon and milk-fed lamb.
-Cantabrian veal, fattened on the high mountain pastures is another guilty pleasure.
+A mild sunny climate enables grapevines and fruit trees to flourish – the land of ample produce also presents visitors with wild salmon and milk-fed lamb.
+Cantabrian veal, fattened on the high mountain pastures, is another guilty pleasure.
 Meanwhile, the Cantabrian coast is dominated by dishes based on fresh fish and seafood.
 Indeed, the fresh and processed anchovy specialties from Laredo, Santona, and Colindres have a formidable reputation throughout the whole of Spain.

-But it is the subject of cheese that really arouses local passions.
+But it is the subject of cheese that arouses local passions.
 For centuries farmers have made their living from the dairy industry, handsomely situated across the green meadows of the Picos de Europa.
-Sheep and goats’ milk is also important and many of the best cheeses are produced from three-milk blends.
+Sheep and goats’ milk is also important, and many of the best cheeses are produced from three-milk blends.
 Our favorite is Picon, a three-milk blue cheese from the mountains of the Picos de Europa.
 Exquisitely creamy and tangy, it was historically wrapped in leaves.
 Quesucos is another brilliant cheese, made from a mixture of milk or individual types of milk – it comes in plain or smoked varieties.
 The smoked Aliva and the fresh buttery Cantabria are also justly celebrated, as is Cobreces, made from cows’ milk by the Cistercian monks in the Santa Maria de Viaceli monastery.

 Cider (Sidra) must also not be omitted from this discussion.
 On the Atlantic coast of Northern Spain, over 30 different varieties of apple (manzana) thrive in market gardens, maintained by the same family line for generations.
-Small, sour varieties of crab apple give the cider its structure, while sweet and bitter varieties add all-important flavor and texture.
+Small, sour varieties of crab apple give the cider its structure, while sweet and bitter types add all-important flavor and texture.
 Sidra natural is fermented using a natural process without any artificial elements, while Sidra gasificada is manufactured with the addition of carbonic acid and sugar.
 You’ll find plenty of excellent examples in siderias or cider bars, where locals like to joke: “We may have lost paradise because of the apple, but we’ll get it back with cider.”
 Served from on high into traditionally large glasses, it is said that the full potential of the flavor only develops at the moment it falls into the bottom of the glass.
 Salud!

 A superb example of Romanesque architecture, this very beautiful church houses the tomb of St Juliana and contains a 17th -century painted reredos and a carved south door.
 Special mention must go to its lovely cloisters and their vivid depiction of biblical scenes which have been sculpted on the capitals.

 Prepare for a fascinating tour of geological formations unique to this part of the world.
-The Cave of Soplao (blown) was discovered at the beginning of the 20th century, so named because of the draughts that blow through the cave.
+The Cave of Soplao (blown) discovered at the beginning of the 20th century, so named because of the draughts that blow through the cave.
 The most important passageways are La Gorda (The Fat One), Los Fantasmas (The Ghosts) and La Opera (The Opera).

 A charming village, Comillas is renowned for its legacy of buildings created by Catalan Modernista architects.
 Antonio Lopez y Lopez, the first Marquis of Comillas, hired Joan Martorell to design the Palacio Sobre-Llano (1881), a huge Neo-Gothic edifice.
-However, Comilla’s best-known monument is Gaudi’s El Capricho, designed for a rich businessman.
+However, Comilla’s best-known monument is Gaudi’s El Capricho, designed for a wealthy businessman.
 It is a Mudejar-inspired fantasy with a minaret-like tower covered in green and yellow tiles.